wan-mei-t/Fantasy-Books/README.md

 # Fantasy-Books

-Fantasy-Books is a teamwork (of 2) assignment for school.
+Fantasy-Books is a teamwork (of 2) project for our first web application course during our first semester.

 We created a website that talks about fantasy books.
 There are many fun interactions, quizzes and effects!